 Lacks information compared to others we reviewed, considering it has only 72 pages.
 Some of the answers to the sample questions lack detail.

-Provides detailed concepts throughout and comes with a CD with sample testing.
+Comes with a CD with sample testing and provides detailed concepts throughout.
 Written by a trio of authors with decades of experience in finance and insurance.